Mathematics

 Majors in Mathematics

 The Department of Mathematics and Statistics offers two majors.
 The A.B. major is designed for students planning graduate study or employment outside mathematics (medicine, law, business, finance, journalism, government service, or pre-college teaching).
 The B.S. major is designed for students planning graduate study or employment in mathematics.
-Any student contemplating a math major or minor in math is encouraged to contact the Director of Undergraduate Studies.
+Any student contemplating a math major or math or statistics minor is encouraged to contact the Director of Undergraduate Studies.

-Introduction to Mathematical Statistics (MATH-2140), Linear Algebra (MATH-2250), Multivariable Calculus (MATH-2370), and Introduction to Proof and Problem Solving (MATH-2800) may be taken in any order.
-It is recommended that students considering majoring in mathematics take Introduction to Proof and Problem Solving (MATH-2800) as soon as possible following Calculus II (MATH-1360), ideally by no later than the fall of their sophomore year.
+It is recommended that students considering majoring in mathematics take Introduction to Proof and Problem Solving (MATH-2800) following Calculus II (MATH-1360), and no later than the fall of their sophomore year.
 This course gives students a good understanding of what is involved in higher mathematics and will help them decide if they want to pursue a math major.

 Requirements for the A.B. in Mathematics Major

-The AB degree requires a total of 10 courses:
+The A.B. degree requires a total of 10 courses/33 credits:

-• MATH-2800 Introduction to Proof and Problem Solving
+- MATH-2800 Introduction to Proof and Problem Solving (Prerequisite: Grade of B or better in MATH-1360; or instructor approval)

-An upper level course may be substituted for Calculus II, Multivariable Calculus, or Linear Algebra for students passing the corresponding departmental waiver exam.
+Note: additional upper-level courses may be substituted for Calculus II, Multivariable Calculus, and/or Linear Algebra for students passing the corresponding departmental waiver exam(s).

 Requirements for the B.S. in Mathematics

-The BS degree is normally for students interested in graduate studies in a quantitative subject, and as such, students with this major are expected to keep at least a B average in their mathematics courses.
-This degree requires a total of 13 courses.
+The B.S. degree is intended for students interested in graduate studies in a quantitative subject, and as such, students with this major are expected to keep at least a B average in their mathematics courses.
+This degree requires a total of 13 courses/42 credits, as follows:

-• MATH-2800 Introduction to Proof and Problem Solving
+- MATH-2800 Introduction to Proof and Problem Solving (Prerequisite: Grade of B or better in MATH-1360; or instructor approval)

-An upper level course may be substituted for Calculus II, Multivariable Calculus, or Linear Algebra for students passing the corresponding departmental waiver exam.
+Note: additional upper-level courses may be substituted for Calculus II, Multivariable Calculus, and/or Linear Algebra for students passing the corresponding departmental waiver exam(s).

-To encourage the serious math major to see some significant applications of mathematics, one of the three electives for the BS degree can be a mathematically intensive course in another discipline (approved by the Director of Undergraduate Studies), such as Game Theory (ECON-4059), Data Analysis (ECON-4495), Relativity and Quantum Physics (PHYS-2103), Modeling of Biological Populations (BIOL-4220), and Symbolic Logic (PHIL-4000).
+To encourage the serious math major to see some significant applications of mathematics, one of the three electives for the B.S. degree can be a mathematically intensive course in another discipline (approved by the Director of Undergraduate Studies), such as Game Theory (ECON-4059), Relativity and Quantum Physics (PHYS-2103), or Symbolic Logic (PHIL-4000).

 Mathematics Honors

 A junior majoring in mathematics may apply to perform a research project in the senior year with a mathematics faculty mentor leading to a substantial paper and an oral presentation.
-A committee of three mathematics faculty members must approve the initial application, and whether to approve the final paper prior to the oral presentation.
-Normally an applicant should have a A- average in mathematics courses to participate and will take an independent study tutorial during the fall of senior year.
+The student must take an independent study tutorial (MATH-4949) during the senior year (3 credits in the Fall, followed by 1 credit in the Spring).
+A committee of three mathematics faculty members must approve the final paper prior to the oral presentation.
+Normally an applicant should have an A- average in mathematics courses to participate.
 For more information, including how to apply, contact the DUS.

 Minor in Mathematics